 By getting enough sleep, food, and exercise, your body will be at peace with your mind.
-Give your body the rest it deserves by sleeping for 7-8 hours, respect what you put in your body; eat healthy like fruits, vegetables etc. And exercise, it helps with sending an increased amount of oxygen into your system i.e. your brain and body to help you keep anxiety at bay.
+Give your body the rest it deserves by sleeping for 7-8 hours. respect your body and eat healthy.
+Make it a habit to exercise regularly.
+It helps to send an increased amount of oxygen into your system i.e. your brain and body to help you keep anxiety at bay.

-Sometimes all it takes is to breathe.
-And breathe deeply, from your stomach and release it all out from your lungs.
-By deep breathing, you take in more oxygen which helps you calm your nerves, keep anxiety at bay rather than those shallow breaths you take when panic hits you, which only obstructs oxygen and increases carbon dioxide in your system it out.
+Sometimes all it takes to fight anxiety is to breathe.
+Breathe deeply from your stomach and release it all out from your lungs.
+By deep breathing, you take in more oxygen which helps you calm your nerves, keep anxiety at bay, unlike those shallow breaths you take when panic hits you, which obstructs oxygen and increases carbon dioxide in your system.
 Concentrate only on breathing, the in and out of breath.

 Instead of being consumed by worry at all times, set aside some time to deal with it.
-Suppose a thought pops into your head at 9 am, tell yourself at only from 3 pm for 20 minutes I will address the worries of the day.
+Suppose a thought pops into your head at 9 AM, tell yourself that at 3 PM for 20 minutes, I will address the worries of the day.
 Make a note of it, and address it only at the set time.
-This allows you to not constantly addressing it hence helping you to better manage without almost most of the day without any anxiety taking up your time.
+This allows you to stop thinking about it constantly, and hence, helps you to manage the day better without any anxiety taking up your time.

-When you surround yourself with your friends and family you become more secured to deal with your issues head-on.
-Spend quality time with family and friends help deepen those bonds, hence making us feel supported and happy.
-This stops the negativity like worry to consume us as well as sharing our worries with them will help us look at things differently and in the much better light.
+When you surround yourself with your friends and family, you become more secured to deal with your problems head-on.
+Spending quality time with family and friends helps deepen those bonds, making us feel supported and happy.
+This stops negative thoughts and worries from consuming us.
+Besides, sharing our worries with them will help us look at things differently and in a much better light.
 When you feel worried about something, talk about it to someone, this will help you cope better.
-This will make you realize that you are not alone.
+This will make you realise that you are not alone.